tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

             response = self.testapp.get('/', status=200)
             self.assertTrue(b'<article>' in response.body)

-Here, we set up a new WSGI app instance by providing our ``main`` function, which is already taking our base global configuration, with an empty dict for settings. ``webtest.TestApp`` wraps that app to provide some additional functionality, such as the ability to send ``GET`` requests to a given route. ``WebTest`` is a great app for testing functionality with respect to real HTTP requests, but it can do so much more (even check for cookies!). `Read the documentation <http://webtest.pythonpaste.org/en/latest/api.html#webtest.app.TestApp>`_ for more details about how ``WebTest`` can help you write robust tests for your web app.
+Here, we set up a new WSGI app instance by providing our ``main`` function, which is already taking our base global configuration, with an empty dict for settings.
+The ``TestApp``  class from the ``WebTest`` package wraps that app to provide some additional functionality, such as the ability to send ``GET`` requests to a given route.
+``WebTest`` is a great app for testing functionality with respect to real HTTP requests, but it can do so much more (even check for cookies!).
+`Read the documentation <http://webtest.pythonpaste.org/en/latest/api.html#webtest.app.TestApp>`_ for more details about how ``WebTest`` can help you write robust tests for your web app.

 This is great and all, however it seems somewhat silly to test for HTML elements and content using byte strings.
 It would be great if a package existed that specialized in collecting and picking apart the DOM.

 The BeautifulSoup Interlude
 ---------------------------